 More streamlined and legible for a global audience than its predecessor, the customized logotype has curvilinear forms and tapered ends that visibly connect to the symbol, referred to as the prism.
 The lowercase signals a modern, progressive approach that’s less corporate and a little closer to the patients.

 Sunovion did retain its symbol, which served as the foundation for the entire design system.
 And to complement the refreshed logo and visual identity, Sunovion’s new brand voice conveys encouragement and hope without over-promising.
 Upbeat, dynamic language and ample use of personal pronouns put the focus on the patient rather than their condition.

 From the start, the Sunovion brand team was looking for more than a creative agency.
 They were looking for a partner to push them to think about aspects of the brand they hadn’t considered.
 They were also looking for guidance on how to manage the brand once the visual and verbal identities were complete.
 With a strategy in place to facilitate the consistent application of the brand, Sunovion employees around the world would be able to apply the brand to its intent — and thereby amplify it.

 A new brand center, built on the BEAM platform, provides Sunovion with a tool that makes it easy for employees of all levels to learn about the brand and use it.
 Key highlights of the brand center include:

 - A showcase featuring best-practice examples of the brand in action

 - Training videos, produced in conjunction with Monigle, on how to apply the brand across a myriad of applications

-- A dynamic collateral builder that allows employees with low design skills to self-serve and customize their own on-brand materials including posters, flyers and sponsorship ads
+- A dynamic collateral builder that allows employees with less design experience to self-serve and customize on-brand materials including posters, flyers and sponsorship ads

 - Assets that connect to the Vision 2020 goals